edonyzpc/personalcook/class_template.md

 }
 ```

-Consequently, the compiler needs to have access to the implementation of the methods, to instantiate them with the template argument (in this case int).If these implementations were not in the header, they wouldn\'t be accessible, and therefore the compiler wouldn\'t be able to instantiate the template.
+Consequently, the compiler needs to have access to the implementation of the methods, to instantiate them with the template argument (in this case int).If these implementations were not in the header, they wouldn't be accessible, and therefore the compiler wouldn't be able to instantiate the template.

 A common solution to this is to write the template declaration in a header file, then implement the class in an implementation file (for example .tpp), and include this implementation file at the end of the header.